 - I can pause and reset whenever I need to.

-- I recognise that life is hard sometimes - I try to always be gentle with myself.
+- I recognise that life is hard sometimes, and I try to always be gentle with myself.

 When you need to set boundaries